johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2018-07-28-azure-app-service-web-app-containers-asp-net-nested-configuration/index.md

 tags: []
 image: ./appservice_classic.webp
 hide_table_of_contents: false
+description: 'Learn how to configure an ASP.NET application in Azure App Service Web App for Containers without colons.
+Use a double underscore instead.'
 ---

 How can we configure an ASP.NET application with nested properties [Azure App Service Web App for Containers](https://azure.microsoft.com/en-gb/services/app-service/containers/) using Application Settings in Azure?
 Colons don't work.